-This subject, in conjunction with ACST4032/8041 and ACST4033/ACST8033 provides the opportunity for exemption from the Part II academic requirements of the Actuaries Institute.
-Such exemption depends on the grades attained over all three subjects.
+This subject, in conjunction with ACST4032, provides the opportunity for exemption from the requirements of the Actuarial Control Cycle subject under the Actuaries Institute’s Associate program.
+Such exemption depends on the grades attained over both subjects.

 - Discuss and apply an actuarial control cycle in a variety of practical commercial situations

 - Relate the main features within the general environment to medium and long-term commercial decisions